h4rwoodbutcher/h4rwoodbutcher/README.md

-- howdy, i’m jude
+- howdy, i’m jude, but i go by duncan or apollo too
-- currently attempting to learn python
+- currently attempting to learn how to code. admittedly, poorly
 - <a href="https://linktr.ee/22pops">find me elsewhere</a>